kyverno/website/content/en/docs/Policy Reports/_index.md

 weight: 60
 ---

-Kyverno Policy reports provide information about policy execution and violations.
+Kyverno policy reports provide information about policy execution and violations.
 Kyverno creates policy reports for each namespace and a single cluster-level report for cluster resources.

 Kyverno uses the policy report schema published by the [Kubernetes Policy WG](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report) which proposes a common policy report format across Kubernetes tools.

 {{% alert title="Note" color="info" %}}
-Policy Reports are available in Kyverno 1.3.0+.
-If you are using an older version use use `kubectl get polv -A` to view policy violations.
+Policy reports are available in Kyverno 1.3.0+.
+If you are using an older version you can view policy violations using:
+    `kubectl get polv -A`

 {{% /alert %}}

 ## Viewing policy report summaries